aamnah/notes/README.md

 TODO:

 - [ ] Fix image URLs
-  - [ ] update the URLs and references inside posts
+  - [x] update the URLs and references inside posts
   - [x] combine the image folders
+  - [ ] see if you can find the missing 8 images with the path `assets/img/` from the original Jekyll site
 - [x] test adding this repo as a git `submodule` to a Hugo or Gatsby site
-- [x] fix draft status
+- [x] fix draft status (make all of them `draft: true`)
 - [x] fix inconsistencies between `path` and `slug` (change all to `slug`)

 ### Drafts